swift-nav/libsbp/HOWTO.md

 2. Increment `number_of_messages` in `python/tests/sbp/test_table.py`
    by the corresponding number of new messages.

+3. If adding a new "group" of messages (adding a new YAML file to `spec/yaml/swiftnav/sbp`), add the new message group to `python/sbp/table.py` and `javascript/sbp/msg.js`.

-3. Generate new clients and documentation by running `make all`.
+4. Generate new clients and documentation by running `make all`.
 Verify that the generated code, which isn't too complicated, meets your expectations, as allowed messages are limited by the underlying language implementation.
 For example, you can't specify